Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #43

-You have an app named App1 that uses Application Insights to monitor application performance.
+You have an app named App1 that uses **Application Insights to monitor application performance**.

 You need to analyze how often a page in App1 is accessed.

-Which pane in Application Insights should you use?
+Which plan in Application Insights should you use?

 A. Events